hubblo-org/windows-rapl-driver/README.md

 Close Visual Studio 2022, run the vsix runner.

+On the top of the VS Window, select "Release" as a target and "x64" as a target platform.

+Then "Build" > "Build Solution".

 ### Compile from GNU/Linux (Ubuntu 22.04), run on windows

 Compile DriverLoader.exe in `userland/Service`: